 The idea is to talk with the students to get an idea of what approaches they are developing in their projects, in the light of this to offer a movement/somatic class to support and inspire them, to facilitate a visit to the site, and then to discuss with the students how their ideas have moved on as a result, offering feedback and suggestions where possible.

 Practical applications of dance/somatics in architecture

 The classes that I offered were enthusiastically received by the students but time didn’t allow for gathering more specific reflections from them.
-From a few comments then the spider-person class seemed to offer the possibility to integrate and apply things that had been presented in previous classes in the programme and the score we did on site brought people into a state of openness to be present and surprised by with whatever they noticed; a state some remarked was favourably childlike.
+From a few comments then the spider-person class seemed to offer the possibility to integrate and apply things that had been presented in previous classes in the programme and the Tracking Our Interest score that we did on site brought people into a state of openness to be present and surprised by with whatever they noticed; a state some remarked was favourably childlike.
 Auxi at least seemed satisfied and I was left thinking, “if only there was more time, I could try this … and this… and this …”

 The more I delve into the world of architecture, the less clear I become on what it actually is and how I can make a contribution there.
 The experience is a bit like trying to catch a slippery bar of soap, I got it, no I haven’t, I got it, no I haven’t … and on and on it goes.
 It’s about art and design, it’s about engineering and physics, it’s about history and sociology, it’s about process and product, its about psychology, ecology, inclusiveness, communication, planning, budgeting, visioning, dreaming, …

 Through my discussions with Auxi and others working in the field of architecture I am discovering that dance and somatics has much to offer both in the education and ongoing training of architects, and in actual architectural processes.